cordialsys/crosschain/README.md

 Available Commands:
-  address     Derive an address from the PRIVATE_KEY environment variable. balance     Check balance of an asset. chains      List information on all supported chains. completion  Generate the autocompletion script for the specified shell help        Help about any command
+  address     Derive an address from the PRIVATE_KEY environment variable. balance     Check balance of an asset.
+Reported as big integer, not accounting for any decimals. chains      List information on all supported chains. completion  Generate the autocompletion script for the specified shell help        Help about any command